decidim/decidim/docs/services/maps.md

 Decidim works fine when some of the services are disabled individually but obviously, the disabled services are not available for Decidim users.

+### Integrating with a new service provider

+If you want to integrate the map functionality with a new service provider, take a look at the [Custom map providers][link-docs-custom-maps] documentation.

 ## Enabling maps and geocoding

 Once the maps functionality is configured, you'll need to activate it.
 As of